Why Choose Our PhD Program?

 The University of Rochester School of Nursing is synonymous with research innovation.
 We rank in the top 25 nationwide for research funding from the National Institutes of Health, and our world-class faculty have pioneered new breakthroughs in nursing and health science research.

 As part of a large research university and medical center, the UR School of Nursing engages in groundbreaking interdisciplinary research through collaborative partnerships with scholars and practitioners across the campus, region, and nation.
 Our PhD students include nurses, social workers, speech language pathologists and other licensed clinical health professionals.

 The UR School of Nursing is the ideal place to be a PhD student.
 We dedicate unparalleled resources to support original research from initial funding through clinical testing and real-world implementation.
-The PhD program admits a small number of students to ensure that students receive close mentorship from faculty.
+The PhD in Nursing and Health Science program admits a small number of students to ensure that students receive close mentorship from faculty.
 From day one, you’ll receive assistance with coursework, grant writing, and every facet of your work — all of which allows you to learn how to make meaningful discoveries and innovations in a changing health care landscape.